 Not to mention, eggs serve many functions as an ingredient in other recipes – as part of hollandaise sauce, in baked goods, as a coating for bread crumbs on a chicken breast, you name it!
 Eggs provide flavor, color, help to emulsify or thicken, bind, coat, leaven, and prevent crystallization in food.

 It’s important to keep in mind that milk and sugar will increase coagulation time (which means the eggs will take longer to cook).
-Salt and acid, on the other hand, decrease coagulation time.
+Salt and acid, on the other hand, decrease coagulation time, making the process happen faster.

 Sometimes when you hard boil an egg, you’ll see a green ring around the yolk.
 That’s okay to eat, it’s just a little unsightly.
 What this is is the iron from the yolk mixing with the sulfur in the white, creating iron sulfide.
 This is just an indication that the egg was cooked too long!